-health: How many damage counters a unit can take before it's discarded.
+health: The number of damage counters a unit can take before it's discarded.
 If you have a unit in an arena or the build zone with at least as many damage counters as its health, discard that unit.
+Remaining health = Health - damage counters.